Photo by Monique Atherton

 Bio

-Ruby's work has been supported and recognized by the National Basketball Association, Facing History and Ourselves, United Way, the Arts Council of Greater New Haven, and more.
+Ruby Gonzalez Hernandez (she/her) is an Indigenous Zapotec artist, educator, and curator born on Quinnipiac land (New Haven, Connecticut).
+As a lens-based artist, she uses photography as a foundation to trace memory, buried emotion, and the process of making meaning from recovered personal history.
+She is passionate about work that serves the New Haven arts community, and grassroots arts ecology.
+Ruby is the founder of Fair-Side, a community of practice for artists.
+Her work has been supported and recognized by the National Basketball Association, Facing History and Ourselves, United Way, the Arts Council of Greater New Haven, The National Endowment for the Arts, and more.
 In her curatorial practice, she organizes exhibitions concerning themes and ideas surrounding community solidarity.